 Reciprocal Health Care Agreement

 New Zealand and Australia are signatories to a reciprocal health care agreement.
-The agreement provides Australians with access to government medical facilities and care but does not provide for ongoing treatment of existing health conditions.
-In addition, the agreement does not cover additional accommodation costs, flights for family members or medical repatriation to Australia.
-The Reciprocal Health Care Agreement does not replace the need for travel insurance.
-See
+The agreement provides Australians with access to government medical facilities and care but:

-If you wish to be treated under the reciprocal health agreement you must advise the local medical staff and show your current Australian passport or evidence of Australian permanent residency and a valid Medicare card.
-Further information is available from the
+To access services under the agreement, you'll need to advise the medical staff and show your current Australian passport or evidence of Australian permanent residency and a valid Medicare card.

 Accident Compensation Corporation